 Have you, or a loved one, suffered permanent alopecia (hair loss), baldness or bodily injury after taking the cancer medication Taxotere, which is also sold under the names Docetaxel and Docefrez?
 Are you now living with kidney damage or kidney failure due to being given the Type 2 diabetes drug Invokana?
 If so, you may qualify for benefits and financial compensation according to the state where you live in and or the state where you were prescribed the medication.
-Speaking with an experienced Florida Taxotere injury lawyer serving all 50 states is a wise move as they will analyze your claim, explain your rights to you and help you through this trying time.
+Speaking with an experienced Florida Taxotere injury lawyers serving all 50 states is a wise move as they will analyze your claim, explain your rights to you and help you through this trying time.

-Please feel free to contact Taxotere Injury Lawyer Terry Dunken today to discuss your alopecia claim.
+Please feel free to contact Taxotere Injury Lawyers today to discuss your alopecia claim.
 Depending on the extent of your damages, you may be entitled to various forms of benefits as well as financial compensation.
 Our San Diego Taxotere lawsuit attorneys offer complimentary case reviews and charge no fees if they do not win for you.
 Serving the entire United States including California, Texas, Pennsylvania, Florida, Ohio, New Jersey, New York, Iowa and Illinois.

 Taxotere is a chemotherapy drug used in the treatment of various forms of cancer.
 The drug is made by Sanofi SA.
 Taxotere is also sold under the names Docetaxel and Docefrez by the pharmaceutical companies Sun Pharma Global and Zytax by Zydus.
 It is primarily used to treat breast cancer, non-small cell lung cancer, advanced stomach cancer, head and neck cancer, and metastatic prostate cancer.
 It is administered intravenously through a vein and is a member of a family of drugs called taxanes.